jacebenson/cedar/docs/versioned_docs/version-2.0/services.md

 })
 ```

-passes it to the `MemcachedClient` initializer, which passes it on to the MemJS library underneath so that it (MemJS) can report errors. `memJsFormattedLogger` just wraps the Redwood logger call in another function, which is the format expected by the MemJS library.
+passes it to the `MemcachedClient` initializer, which passes it on to the MemJS library underneath so that it (MemJS) can report errors. `memJsFormattedLogger` just wraps the Cedar logger call in another function, which is the format expected by the MemJS library.

 The second usage of the logger argument: